 To achieve this, the City Plan has three key themes:

-- by 2030 Sunderland will be a dynamic smart city with more and better jobs, a low-carbon economy and a great choice of housing.
+- Sunderland will be a dynamic smart city with more and better jobs, a low-carbon economy and a great choice of housing.
 It will be a leading digital city, deploying smart and sustainable technologies for the benefit of residents, businesses and visitors;

 - it will be a healthy smart city where people will live healthier, independent lives for longer.
 It will be a clean and attractive city with great transport and travel links;

 - and it will be a vibrant smart city with more resilient people feeling safe in their homes and neighbourhoods.
 There will be a range of opportunities for people to participate in their communities and in cultural events and activities